stevetab03/powerbi-dax-patterns/README.md

 **enterprise FP&A reporting** in Power BI.
-Each pattern addresses a class of problems that standard documentation does not cover at production depth: cross-scenario filter context manipulation, dynamic temporal cutoff logic, and hybrid axis construction for rolling forecast matrices.
+Each pattern addresses a class of problems that standard documentation does not cover at production depth: cross-scenario filter context manipulation, dynamic temporal cutoff logic, hybrid axis construction, and row-level financial statement formatting.

 The patterns are grounded in Kimball dimensional modeling principles and are designed for environments where Power BI connects directly to